 What is Optional Practical Training?

 Optional Practical Training (OPT) is work authorization available to degree-seeking international students who have been in valid F-1 status for at least two consecutive semesters and who plan to seek employment in the U.S. in their field of study.
 OPT is recommended by the international office at the institution at which the student obtained his or her degree, but final approval is granted by the United States Citizenship and Immigration Service (USCIS).
-Genrerally, OPT is used after the student completes their degree.
+Generally, OPT is used after the student completes their degree.
 OPT is initially approved for a period of up to twelve months.

-If a scholar is currently working on OPT at UC Berkeley, and the appointment will be extended beyond the dates of the Employment Authorization Document (EAD), what steps should the department and/or scholar take?
+If an employee is currently working on OPT at UC Berkeley, and the appointment will be extended beyond the dates of the Employment Authorization Document (EAD), what steps should the department and/or F-1 OPT student take?

 Since each case is unique, the department should contact a scholar adviser at the Berkeley International Office six months prior to the expiration date on the EAD to discuss the next steps.
 The timeframe and process can vary so starting the discussion sufficiently in advance may allow more options for the F-1 OPT student and department to consider.

 Can OPT be extended?

 For information about whether a particular employee is eligible for the STEM OPT extension, the employee should check with the international office at the institution where they obtained the degree.
 The Berkeley International Office can only confirm STEM OPT extension eligibility for employees who graduated from UC Berkeley.
-Berkeley International Office's STEM OPT website includes instructional materials and information regarding 24-Month OPT STEM Extension.
+Berkeley International Office's STEM OPT webpage includes instructional materials and information regarding the 24-Month STEM OPT Extension.